simonw/til/deno/annotated-deno-deploy-demo.md

 It sets up a channel between ALL instances of the server-side script running in every one of the Deno Deploy global network of data centers.

+The argument is the name of the channel, which apparently can be an empty string.
 */
     channel = new BroadcastChannel(""),
     headers = {"Content-type": "text/html"},